Introduction to Literature - Drama

 Grading options: A-F (default), P-NP, audit

 Enhances enjoyment of plays as literature, including tragedies and comedies; increases understanding of the conventions of drama and the theater; and encourages exploration of the diversity of human experience.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Engage, through the text, unfamiliar and diverse cultures, experiences and points of view.

 - Articulate ways in which the text contributes to self-understanding.